simplesamlphp/simplesamlphp-module-negotiate/docs/negotiate.md

     Sep 27 13:47:36 simplesamlphp WARNING [b99e6131ee] Wrong stage in state.
 Was 'foo', should be '\SimpleSAML\Module\negotiate\Auth\Source\Negotiate.StageId'.

-It will work as loadState will take controll and call Negotiate->authenticate() but remaining code in retry.php will be discarded.
+It will work as loadState will take control and call Negotiate->authenticate() but remaining code in retry.php will be discarded.
 Other side-effects may occur.